PlebLab/Top-Builder/.github/ISSUE_TEMPLATE/top_builder_template.md

 ---
-name: Top Builder 2024 Submission
+name: Top Builder Team Submission
 about: Use this template to submit projects to Top Builder 2024.
 title: "[Top Builder 2024]: "
 labels: Top Builder,Teams